anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In contrast to BRSKI {{RFC8995}}, the TLS client authentication uses the Registrar-Agent LDevID certificate instead of pledge IDevID certificate.
 Consequently, the domain registrar can distinguish BRSKI (pledge-initiator-mode) from BRSKI-PRM (pledge-responder-mode).

-The registrar SHOULD verify the TLS client authentication of the Registrar-Agent.
+The registrar SHOULD verify the TLS client authentication of the Registrar-Agent, in particular if the TLS session is used to obtain a fresh Registrar-Agent LDevID certificate (see {{registrar_component}}).
-Note that authentication and authorization is verified during the TLS session based on the signatures inside the PVR artifact.
+Note that authentication and authorization is of the pledge verified during the TLS session based on the signatures inside the PVR artifact.

 As already stated in {{!RFC8995}}, the use of TLS 1.3 (or newer) is encouraged.
 TLS 1.2 or newer is REQUIRED on the Registrar-Agent side.
 TLS 1.3 (or newer) SHOULD be available on the registrar, but TLS 1.2 MAY be used.
 TLS 1.3 (or newer) SHOULD be available on the MASA, but TLS 1.2 MAY be used.

-{{exchangesfig_uc2_3}} shows the exchanges for the Voucher Request processing and the following subsections describe the corresponding artifacts.
+{{exchangesfig_uc2_3}} shows the voucher-request processing and the following subsections describe the corresponding artifacts.

 ~~~~ aasvg
 +--------+    +------------+    +-----------+    +--------+    +------+